Solve each quadratic equation using the quadratic formula. See Ex... | Channels for Pearson+

 Quadratic Formula

-The quadratic formula is a mathematical formula used to find the solutions of a quadratic equation.
+The quadratic formula is a mathematical formula used to find the roots of a quadratic equation.
 It is expressed as x = (-b ± √(b² - 4ac)) / (2a).
-This formula provides a systematic way to calculate the roots of the equation, regardless of whether the equation can be factored easily, making it a powerful tool in algebra.
+This formula provides a systematic way to calculate the solutions, regardless of whether the equation can be factored easily, making it a powerful tool in algebra.

 Recommended video: